dsarov/SPANDx/README.md

 GeneratePLINK_Roary.sh -i ingroup.txt -o outgroup.txt -r Roary.csv output (if different than the default gene_presence_absence.csv)
 ```
 **Note that this script has an additional requirement for R and Rscript with the dplyr package installed.
 If this script can’t find these programs in your path then it will fail**

+### How to find a snpEff database

+SPANDx is able to annotate all of your variants in a combined matrix that makes searching for specific mutations fairly easy.
+If you are running SPANDx with an new bacterial species and you are unsure if there is a required satabase for the annotation, you can check to see what exists in snpEff and to see if it is already installed on your system.
+Post SPANDx v4.0, to see what version of snpEff is being used first load the SPANDx environment ```conda activate spandx``` then ```snpEff databases | grep "Genus_species"```

+snpEff has a massive number of databases, so if you are using a published reference sequence, chances are it will already be built.

 ## Citation